 Radicchio grows best during the cooler seasons—spring and fall.
 Set plants in the garden in early spring (as soon as soil can be worked).
-For a fall crop, tuck transplants into soil in midsummer in colder zones and early fall in regions with a mild winter.
+For a fall crop, tuck plants into soil in midsummer in colder zones and early fall in regions with mild winters.
 Radicchio grows best in full sun during cooler weather; in summer, plants benefit from afternoon shade.
 Established plants can withstand frost.

-When planting, space plants 8 to 10 inches apart.
+When planting, space plants 8 to 12 inches apart.
 If you know you like radicchio, you’ll want to plant 5 to 6 plants per person.
 Mix plenty of organic matter into soil prior to planting time.
-Like lettuce, radicchio is shallow-rooted and benefits from consistent soil moisture.
-Organic matter helps to hold moisture in soil.
+Like lettuce, radicchio is shallow-rooted and benefits from consistent soil moisture—and organic matter helps to hold moisture in soil.
 Infrequent watering increases bitter flavor of leaves and also causes uneven growth.
-Irrigate plants deeply and frequently, providing roughly 1 to 1.5 inches of water per week.
+Irrigate plants deeply, providing roughly 1 to 1.5 inches of water per week.
 The most critical watering period occurs 7 to 10 days before heads mature.
 Mulch soil around plants to retain moisture and limit weed growth.

-After planting, fertilize with Bonnie Herb & Vegetable Plant Food.
-This organically based fertilizer is low in salt and won’t cause ugly brown leaf tips.
+After planting, fertilize with Bonnie Herb, Vegetable & Flower Plant Food.
+This liquid plant food is low in salt and won’t cause ugly brown leaf tips.
 Avoid over-fertilization with nitrogen, which can cause plants to bolt and become intensely bitter.
 Heads form best in cool weather; cooler temps sweeten leaf flavor.
 In all but the coldest regions, allow crowns to remain in soil after harvest.
 Mulch the crowns as cold weather settles in.
 Plants may produce a second harvest in spring and will likely do so in milder climates.

 Harvest individual leaves any time.
-Heads are ready for cutting when they’re firm to the touch, similar to iceberg lettuce.
+Heads are ready for cutting when they’re firm to the touch (usually after about 60 to 65 days), similar to iceberg lettuce.
 To harvest, cut the entire plant just above the soil line.
 Harvest heads when they’re young, picking at whatever stage you want: kiwi, orange, or grapefruit size.
 Older heads become more bitter and tough.
 Don’t expect all heads in a crop to form at the same time.

 Once heads reach maturity, they won’t continue to enlarge but will instead develop a core, the start of a flowering stem.
 When this core forms, flavor becomes intensely bitter.
 Fall-grown crops hold heads better and longer than spring-grown plants.
 When stored in the refrigerator in a perforated plastic bag, heads typically last 3 to 4 weeks.